Haut-de-Cagnes – place du Château

 Limited free parking on site.

-Smart: to avoid parking problems, take the free shuttle bus n°44 from the downtown bus station to Haut-de-Cagnes every 15 minutes 7 days a week from 7am to 12:30am (free parking nearby)
+Smart: to avoid parking problems, take the free shuttle bus no. 44 from the downtown bus station to Haut-de-Cagnes every 15 minutes 7 days a week from 7 a.m. to 12:30 a.m. (free parking nearby)

-Download the route and timetable of the shuttle n°44
+Download the route and times of shuttle bus no. 44.

 Built around 1300 by Rainier Grimaldi, Lord of Cagnes, this castle will withstand sieges and assaults before being transformed around 1620 by Baron Jean-Henri Grimaldi into a seigneurial residence combining the charm and wealth of a palace.